Bishow08/quote-generator/README.md

 # ✨ Features

-    🔁 Browse quotes using Next and Previous button
+🔁 Browse quotes using Next and Previous buttons

 🎲 Display a Random quote

 🧠 Filter quotes by category: Science or Philosophy

 🔠 Increase/Decrease font size of the quote text

 🌙 Toggle Dark Mode

 # 💡 Technologies Used

 HTML5
 CSS3
 Vanilla JavaScript (ES6+)

 # 🚀 How to Run